opendocsg/opendoc-supreme-court-judgements/2019_SGHC_45/report.md

 ### My decision on the issue of estoppel

 118    The plaintiff had granted credit facilities to the Company and the defendant had provided security in respect of these credit facilities under the OCBC Mortgage.
-It was the practice of the plaintiff that when executing such mortgages, it would usually engage an outside law firm who had subject matter expertise in this field to handle the execution of such transactions.[\[note: 82\]](#Ftn_82) In this case, the plaintiff had engaged the Third Party to handle the execution of the OCBC Mortgage.
-When the plaintiff engaged an outside law firm to handle such transactions, the plaintiff would provide the outside law firm a uniform set of instructions to ensure that a comprehensive and properly standardised mortgage procedure is followed (“Instructions”).[\[note: 83\]](#Ftn_83) These Instruction were also issued to the Third Party in this case.[\[note: 84\]](#Ftn_84)
+It was the practice of the plaintiff that when executing such mortgages, it would usually engage an outside law firm who had subject matter expertise in this field to handle the execution of such transactions.[^82] In this case, the plaintiff had engaged the Third Party to handle the execution of the OCBC Mortgage.
+When the plaintiff engaged an outside law firm to handle such transactions, the plaintiff would provide the outside law firm a uniform set of instructions to ensure that a comprehensive and properly standardised mortgage procedure is followed (“Instructions”).[^83] These Instruction were also issued to the Third Party in this case.[^84]

-119    In the event that the Third Party represents both the plaintiff and the mortgagor, the Instructions provide as follows[\[note: 85\]](#Ftn_85):
+119    In the event that the Third Party represents both the plaintiff and the mortgagor, the Instructions provide as follows[^85]:

 **15**      **MULTIPLE REPRESENTATION**